Occupational Therapy — O.T.D. (Entry Level)

 3. Use research to guide their practice and scholarly contributions to the profession.

-4. Reflect values of service, faith, and wellness in their personal and professional lives.
+4. Reflect values of service, faith, and wellness in their personal and professional lives to serve others.

 Program learning outcomes